I Was a Teenage Exocolonist: Gameplay

-When the player starts Exocolonist, they can customize their character, picking traits that affect the rest of the game alongside choosing a childhood friend.
-The game takes place in years, with players having to choose an activity to do each month.
-These can include learning about the military or traveling to places other than the main hub.
+When the player starts Exocolonist, they can customize their character, picking traits that affect the rest of the game, like name, gender, and physical presentation, alongside choosing a childhood friend.
+The game takes place over ten years, from the beginning of age ten to the beginning of age twenty, with players having to choose an activity to do during each week of the planet's seasons.
+There are five seasons: Quiet, Pollen, Dry, Wet, and Glow.
+The first four seasons each have three weeks, while Glow season is only one week.
+The activities include learning about the military, studying in the engineering hub, or exploring the planet outside of the main colony settlement.
 Players engage in a card mini-game that determines stat increases during each of these activities.
 The player acquires cards through events, each of which is a "memory" with a unique skill bonus associated with it.
 These stat increases open up new options or make it easier to win the card game.

 Outside of that, players can make decisions that determine if characters live or die depending on the activity they chose.
-The player can build friendships with other colonists by giving them gifts or doing activities with them, which opens up the possibly for romance.
-At the end of the character's twentieth year, the game comes to a close.
+The player can build friendships with other colonists by giving them gifts or doing activities with them, which opens up the possibility for romance.
+The player also has a score that measures where they fall on a spectrum of "loyalty" or "rebellion" depending on the choices the player makes.
+At the end of the character's twentieth year, the game comes to a close, and the player will have the ability to "start a new life."
 While replaying the game, the player can make new choices using knowledge gained from prior playthroughs.

+There are 29 possible "endings" to the game; which one the player gets will be determined on the choices they made for character interactions and weekly activities.

 Plot

-After events on earth led it to be difficult to inhabit, a group of colonists built a ship and set course to a wormhole to take them to Vertumna IV.
-The player starts on the Stratospheric, which soon after reaches the wormhole.
+After events on Earth led it to be difficult to inhabit, a group of colonists built a ship and set course to a wormhole to take them to Vertumna IV.
+The player starts on the spaceship Stratospheric, which soon after reaches the wormhole.
 The player grows dizzy and falls into a coma.

-When they awake, the ship has been disassembled into a colony with different departments for the player to learn and gain skills from.
+When they awake, the ship has been disassembled into a colony with different departments for the player to learn and gain skills from during each distinct day.

-Midway through the game, the colony is nearly destroyed by an alien, and a new militaristic group from earth arrives to take control.
-Towards the end of the game, the player has the option of outing the military leader and stopping the takeover of Vertumna by other colonizers, or letting them remain.
+Midway through the game, the colony is nearly destroyed by the alien life endemic to Vertumna, and a new militaristic group from Earth arrives to take control on the spaceship Heliopause.
+Towards the end of the game, the player has the option of ousting the military governor via coup and stopping the takeover of Vertumna by other colonizers, or letting them remain.